 Winter 1944.
 In Nazi Germany, 76 pilots - British, Canadians, Norwegians and French – who were held in a Luftwaffe prison camp, escaped.
 The tunnel used for their flight was built in the greatest secrecy, right under the nose of their German guards.

-Among the witnesses of this documentary, Jack Lyon, one of the last survivors of this adventure.
+Among the witnesses in this film is Jack Lyon, one of the last survivors of this incredible adventure.

 30 ans after...